Idaho

 Prohibited Data Collection

-Idaho law explicitly prohibits educational records from containing certain types of sensitive information:
+Idaho law explicitly prohibits educational records from containing:

 - Juvenile delinquency or criminal records (unless required by law)